-Make-up time - Students are required to successfully complete hours missed via attendance during designated hours outside of the regularly scheduled program hours.
-Failure to complete make-up time may result in withdrawal from the program.
+Students who are approved to make up missed time must complete the required hours through attendance during designated times outside the regular program schedule.
+Failure to complete scheduled make-up time may result in withdrawal from the program and/or loss of financial aid.
 Make-up hours may not exceed 5% of the scheduled hours in the payment period.
 There is a \$25.00 make-up time fee per payment period.